Brother 3: Criticism of film production

-CTB Film Company 's producer Sergei Selyanov said that Stanislav Baretsky was trying to profit at the expense of Balabanov's cult films, that his company wouldn't give him film rights and might seek opportunity to sue him.
+The film ultimately received mixed reviews from critics, but viewers mostly criticized the project.
+CTB Film Company's producer Sergei Selyanov said that Stanislav Baretsky was trying to profit at the expense of Balabanov's cult films, that his company wouldn't give him film rights and might seek opportunity to sue him.
 Actor Viktor Sukhorukov stated that he had no interest in getting involved with Baretsky's Brother 3, as well as Irina Saltykova who characterized the authors as "clowns".

 Svetlana Bodrova, widow of Sergei Bodrov Jr., heavily criticized the film crew and called the production "a horrible drivel".

-The film also garnered criticism from various groups, such Russian and Belarusian dissident groups, as well as the Ukrainian government, for being time insensitive, especially regarding its release during the 2022 Russian invasion of Ukraine.